 St.John's wort can be found in most parts of the world, though originally it was from Asia and Europe.
 Its leaves and yellow flowers secrete a blood-red juice, and this led to its use for cuts and wounds in the past.
-Its name comes from John the Baptist.
+Some say that its name comes from John the Baptist.
 More specifically, some think the name originated from the fact that the plant was commonly harvested on St Johns Day each year (24th June).

 It is highly valued for its treatment of mild depression, anxiety and in easing nerve pains after injury.

 There are many more positive studies on the herb and it is suggested that you do your own research and reading if you are not yet convinced of its effectiveness.

 Two of the active ingredients in St John's Wort are hyperforin and hypericin.
 These can be standardised in tablet form, but we do not recommend this method, as many other natural chemicals in the plant can be destroyed during this process.
 We much prefer using high quality grown plants, from which we use the whole herb in capsule form.

 It is not recommended to use St Johns Wort if you are also using man-made psychotropic drugs, inhibitors or stimulants.
 Most unbiased studies suggest you either follow a natural approach or not, but not both.

 Many mental health issues get mislabeled by the medical profession.
 These days people get labeled for anything, too happy, not happy enough, too anxious, not anxious enough.
 Is it a coincidence that there now seems to be a drug for each of these things?....
 There are many experts in the physical health fields, but there is far less scientific evidence in the mental health field.
 Unfortunately, many psychiatric drugs are masking agents and numb emotions and feelings, rather than resolve any underlying causes.
 Of course, seek professional help, but you should be the judge of what is said.
 Always get a second or third opinion!